martinlopez/spiral/README.md

 Technologies: Golang.

-The backend was built using hexagonal architecture.
+The backend is using hexagonal architecture [More info](https://alistair.cockburn.us/hexagonal-architecture/).

 #### Scaffolding
 - cmd